W Idioms

 - what motivates or makes someone behave in a certain way

-I really don't know what makes that woman tick.
+I do not know what makes that woman tick.
 She is very strange.

 What one doesn't know won't hurt one.

-- something that you don't know won't worry or harm you
+- what you do not know will not worry or harm you

-What she doesn't know won't hurt her and we don't need to tell her about the broken dishes.
+What my aunt doesn't know won't hurt her and we don't need to tell her about the broken dish.

 what with